victorgpt0/zipfile-automation/README.md

 Automates the windows experience when you want to unzip files as soon as they are downloaded

-##Table of Contents
+## Table of Contents
--Requirements
+- Requirements

-##Requirements:
+## Requirements:
 have the latest of each!
--Python
+- Python
--7zip.exe
+- 7zip.exe
--Administrator rights
+- Administrator rights